 We may earn money or products from the companies mentioned in this post.

 I don’t know about you but a trip to the beach always contains a little anxiety – I dread the thought of my car keys becoming lost in the sand!!
 A recent trip to the charity shop found me eyeing up beach bags, my daughter stopped me in my tracks by asking “Why aren’t you making your own, it will be better”.
+Her prompt led to this large beach bag pattern.
 With a holiday on the horizon I was delighted to spot a pair of curtains at a car boot sale, although faded in places careful cutting out meant I could avoid this.

-Lets start by creating the front panel.
+Start by creating the front panel.
 Lay the right sides together of accent fabric to main fabric.
-Stitch 1/2″ seam allowance.
+Stitch 1/4″ seam allowance.
 Press seam open.
 Repeat for the other long side of the accent fabric.
+This will create a panel 19 by 17″.

 Repeat for the main back panel.